 Female Infertility

-Fertility specialists — also known as REs (reproductive endocrinologists) — complete additional years of training, beyond that of OB/GYNS, in diagnosing and treating fertility issues.
+Fertility specialists — also known as REI’s (reproductive endocrinologists) — complete additional years of training, beyond that of OB/GYNS, in diagnosing and treating fertility issues.
 Your RE is an expert in recognizing and treating a variety of conditions, including:

 • Endometriosis